Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Let’s get to some good news.

-Though that might not be reflected in its stock price.
+However, that might not be reflected in its stock price.

 Those are batch numbers and expiration dates, which expire at the END of the month.